jfinnerman/PS3finnerman/PS3finnerman.md

 ## Problem Set 3

 1. Define the terms: relation, tuple, attribute, record, and field.

+  Relation: a set of tables

+  Tuple:a record or row

+  Attribute: a column or field

+  Record:is also known as a tuple or row, it represents a structured data item in a table

+  Field: also known as an attribute or column, an example of a field is a category in a column like weight, height, price, or manufacturer_id.

 2. What are keys in a relation?

+  Keys link a relation.
+Each table in the relation has a primary key which uniquely identifies tuples, or records, in that table.
+Some tables also contain foreign keys which indicates a relationship between tables.

 3. What is a surrogate key and how is it used?

+  A surrogate key is a unique key which is an identifier for an record in a relation.
+A surrogate key can be a primary key.
+It is a system generated key and is factless.

 4. In the following equation, Area = Length x Width, identify the determinant(s).